Skip to main content

 Hardware Security Modules (HSM)

-HSM Modules Available in the CA UI
+Available HSM Modules in EJBCA UI

-• The PKCS#11 or PKCS#11 NG options are only available if EJBCA is able to find any known PKCS#11 modules in the file system.
+When creating a new Crypto Token (Crypto Tokens>Create New) you can select between Soft and PKCS#11 crypto tokens.
+The PKCS#11 or PKCS#11 NG options are only available if EJBCA is able to find any known PKCS#11 modules in the file system.

 If EJBCA finds known PKCS#11 modules in the file system, you can select PKCS#11 or PKCS#11 NG as Type.
 As PKCS#11 Library there is a list of the available known HSMs found in the file system.